-- Level 1 behaviors willean-be addressed by classroom teacher. - Level 2 behaviors willean be addressed by teachers and teacher may consult with other staff members including a school administrator, it will require a Classroom Incident Report (CIR) - Level 3 behaviors will need to be referred to a school administrator and may or may not require an Office Discipline Referral (ODR) - Level 4 behaviors will need to be referred to a school administrator and require an Office Discipline Referral (ODR) - Level 5 behaviors will need to be referred to a school administrator and require an Office Discipline Referral (ODR)
+- Level 1 behaviors willcan be addressed by classroom teacher. - Level 2 behaviors willcan be addressed by the teacher sand The teacher may consult with other staff members including a school administrator and this will require a Classroom Incident Report (CIR). - Level 3 behaviors will need to be referred to a school administrator and may or may not require an Office Discipline Referral (ODR) - Level 4 behaviors will need to be referred to a school administrator and require an Office Discipline Referral (ODR) - Level 5 behaviors willneed to be referred to a school administrator and require an Office Discipline Referral (ODR)